markekraus/ExitCombatPowerSkyrimSEMod/README.txt

 * Extract the 7z file using 7-Zip.
 * Copy the extracted `MarkekrausExitCombatPower.esl` (recommended) or `MarkekrausExitCombatPower.esp` (legacy) file to the Data folder under your Skyrim: Special Edition installation folder.
-* Copy the extracted `scripts\MarkekrausExitCombatPowerQuestScript.pex`, `scripts\PowerMarkekrausExitCombatScript.pex` and `scripts\PowerMarkekrausExitCombatTargetScript.pex` files to the `data\scripts` folder under your Skyrim: Special Edition installation folder.
+* Copy the extracted `scripts` folder to the `data` folder under your Skyrim: Special Edition installation folder.
 * Enable the plugin using whatever method you usually use.

+## User Guide

+The 'Exit Combat' and 'Exit Combat (Target)' powers will be automatically added to your powers list.
+Magicka > Powers.
+Equip the 'Exit Combat' power, use the power/shout button, and you will exit combat.
+To make a creature exit combat, equip `Exit Combat (Target)', aim at the creature you wish to remove from combat, press the power/shout button.

 ## Compatibility

 This mod should be compatible with everything and should not require any patches.

+## Warning: Not Lore-Friendly and Combat Balance

+This mod is definitely not lore-friendly.

+Also, while I created this mod to help with issues in other mods, the powers could be exploited to severely unbalance combat.
+For example, you could run to a giant, smash it a few times with a weapon, then use 'Exit Combat (Target)' on the giant and it will stop attacking.
+Alternatively, 'Exit Combat' could be used to avoid dying in battle.
+How you use the mod is up to you